 - a.
-As of December 31, 2020 and 2019, the Company has interest bearing advances to PCERP, included as part of "Trade and other receivables net" account in the separate statements of financial position, for some investment opportunities (Notes 7 and 29). - b.
+As of December 31, 2021 and 2020, the Company has interest bearing advances to PCERP, included as part of "Trade and other receivables net" account in the separate statements of financial position, for some investment opportunities (Notes 7 and 29). - b.
 Sales relate to the Company's supply agreements with TF, SMC and various SMC subsidiaries.
-Under these agreements, the Company supplies diesel fuel, gasoline and lubes requirements of selected SMC plants and subsidiaries.

-- Purchases relate to purchase of goods and services such as construction, information technology, shipping and terminalling from SMC and various SMC subsidiaries. - d.
-Petron entered into a lease agreement with San Miguel Properties, Inc. for its office space covering 6,852 square meters with a monthly rate of P6,196.
-The lease, which commenced on June 1, 2018, is for a period of one year and was subsequently renewed on a yearly basis in accordance with the written agreement of the parties. - e.
-The Company also pays SMC for its share in common expenses such as utilities and management fees. - f.
-Petron has existing logistics and freight forwarding agreement with PLI. - g.
-The Company has long-term lease agreements with NVRC covering certain parcels of land whereby the Company pays annual fixed rentals and uses the premises for petroleum marketing business for a period of 30 years (Note 30). - h.
+Under these agreements, the Company supplies diesel fuel, gasoline and lubes requirements of selected SMC plants and subsidiaries. - c.
+Purchases relate to purchase of goods and services such as construction, information technology, shipping and terminalling from SMC and various SMC subsidiaries. - d.
+Petron entered into a various lease agreements with San Miguel Properties, Inc. for office space covering 6,683 square meters and certain parcel of lands where service stations are located. - e.
+Petron has existing lease agreements with SMC covering certain parcel of lands where service stations are located. - f.
+On February 4, 2021, Petrogen became an associate of the Company as a result of loss of control following the decrease in ownership interest from 100% to 25.06% with SMC's subscription to 1,494,973 shares in Petrogen (Note 9). - g.
+The Company also pays SMC for its share in common expenses such as utilities and management fees. - h.
+Petron has existing logistics and freight forwarding agreement with PLI. - i.
+The Company has long-term lease agreements with NVRC covering certain parcels of land whereby the Company pays annual fixed rentals and uses the premises for petroleum marketing business for a period of 30 years (Note 30). - j.
 The Company also grants unsecured, noninterest and interest-bearing cash advances (interest rates ranging from 5% to 9%) to NVRC, which are payable monthly over an average period of 25 years.
-The advances are initially recognized at their present values at the time of grant and are subsequently accreted to their maturity values at their effective yields. - i.
-The Company obtains insurance coverage from Petrogen, which in turn obtains reinsurance coverage from Ovincor and other local reinsurers. - j.
-Petron has an existing trading agreement with PSTPL for the procurement of crude oil and trading of finished petroleum products and other materials such as ethanol, coal, catalysts and additives (Note 30). - k.
-In 2019, 50,000 shares of MNHPI representing 0.17% interest was sold to a related party at a gain of P3,310 recognized as part of "Others-net" (Note 25). - I. Amounts owed by related parties consist of trade and non-trade receivables, advances and prepaid expenses. - m.
-Amounts owed to related parties consist of trade payables, non-trade payables and other noncurrent liabilities. - n.
+The advances are initially recognized at their present values at the time of grant and are subsequently accreted to their maturity values at their effective yields.

+- k.
+The Company obtains insurance coverage from Petrogen, which in turn obtains reinsurance coverage from Ovincor and other local reinsurers. - I. Petron has an existing trading agreement with PSTPL for the procurement of crude oil and trading of finished petroleum products and other materials such as ethanol, coal, catalysts and additives (Note 30). - m.
+On February 22, 2021, the Asset Purchase Agreement with San Miguel Foods, Inc. and Foodcrave Marketing, Inc. for the acquisition of the Treats convenience store business by the Company was executed, for an aggregate purchase price of P67,955. - n.
+Petron sold 1,000 shares in 2020 to a related party at a gain of P3 representing the remaining interest in Manila North Harbour Port, Inc. (Note 25). - o.
+Amounts owed by related parties consist of trade and non-trade receivables, advances and prepaid expenses. - Amounts owed to related parties consist of trade payables, non-trade payables and other noncurrent liabilities. - q.
 The compensation and benefits of key management personnel of the Company, by benefit type, included in the "Personnel expenses" account follow (Note 23):

-2020 2019 Salaries and other short-term employee benefits P659,965 P671,235 Retirement benefits costs - defined benefit plan 108,506 29,015 Retirement benefits costs - defined contribution plan 21,175 14,258 P789,646 P714,508
+2021 2020 Salaries and other short-term employee benefits P665,653 P659,965 Retirement benefits costs - defined benefit plan 103,632 108,506 Retirement benefits costs - defined contribution plan 18,516 21,175 P787,801 P789,646